-1. Follow a 5K training schedule.
+1. Follow a beginner 5K training schedule.

-If you’re fairly new to running, it’s a good idea to build up to the 3.1-mile distance by using a run/walk strategy and slowly building up your running intervals.
-Try this 5K training schedule that takes you from 5-minute running intervals to 30 minutes of non-stop running in 6 weeks.
+If you’re fairly new to running, it’s a good idea to build up to the 3.1-mile distance by using a run/walk strategy and slowly increase your running intervals.

 2. Don’t go too fast.